Codesai/website/README.md

 If you experience problems with jekyll automatic builds you can start another terminal, navigate to the repository folder and run `jekyll build` on demand.

+## To build a version for production
+Run the build_for_production.sh script.

+This script runs jekyll build setting jekyll's environment variable to production (by default it's set to development).

+The Google Analytics tracking code is only rendered for the production version to prevent visits from localhost:4000 messing up our analytics.

 ## Jekyll Concepts